 This information can be shared with your coach to correct contact issues and used as a baseline to assess progress.

-Book your session today by selecting Book My Barn or paying the deposit or a scheduled event.
+Book your session today by paying the deposit.
 We will work out a mutually beneficial date.
 A Synchronicity Session is $150 per horse and rider.

 The pattern of the horse’s stride is reflected in the patterns of rein tension.
 If a regular rhythm is established, contact patterns will be consistent.
 The system is also able to consider whether the tempo lies within a reasonable range for the gait.
 Where the horse hurries, drops behind the leg or loses balance, the rhythm score will drop.

 Loss of rider position, a fixed, restrictive hand or excessive adjustments will also disrupt the rhythm in the reins.

 Our goal is an attentive horse which responds to subtle aids and can sustain a consistent way of going in self-carriage without over reliance on the rider.
 Where this is achieved, and the rider moves as one with the horse, variations in the contact weight will lie within a narrow range, giving a good consistency score.